gemyago/word-of-wisdom-go/README.md

 - Monitoring mechanism to see if we are under attack (e.g DDOS started)
 - CI/CD, Deployment pipeline e.t.c

-### High level design of the system is outlined below
+### High level conceptual design of the system is outlined below
 <img src="./doc/wow-high-level.svg">

 Each time the client will be requesting a next WoW, the server may generate the challenge, send it back to the client.
 Once the response is received - the server will verify the challenge and in case of success - return a valid WoW.